 From the overall tone of the report it's clear 2nd Sight have some sympathy with the Postmasters' plight.

 2nd Sight are being very thorough.
 On the day their report came out I received a call from the Today programme asking if I could recommend a Subpostmaster who would make a good guest.
-I gave them the name and mobile number of Seema Misra, the lady in West Byfleet who was sent to jail whilst pregnant because she refused to plead guilty to fraud and false accounting (I would love to see the stats for the severity of punishment handed out to asian Subpostmasters against their white counterparts, but I guess each case is different...).
+I gave them the name and mobile number of Seema Misra, the lady in West Byfleet who was sent to jail whilst pregnant because she refused to plead guilty to theft (I would love to see the stats for the severity of punishment handed out to asian Subpostmasters against their white counterparts, but I guess each case is different...).

 Since being released from prison, Seema has moved the family out of Surrey and re-trained as a make-up artist.